davewatters/bookclub-ci-pp4/README.md

 ## Testing

-All testing and code validation is documented [in this linked TESTING.md document](readme-docs/TESTING.md).
+All testing and code validation is documented [in this linked TESTING.md document](readme-docs/TESTING.md) located in the repo `readme-docs` folder.

 ## Bugs